 I didn’t much like the language encryption puzzles of the post-game content, I hated this stuff in Fez and I hated it here and the secrets are ridiculously obscured.
 I would have preferred something less oblique, but then I’m not a fan of adventure games and that type of thinking.
 Keep stuff like this to the genres where it belongs.

 This sounds all a bit critical, so I want to iterate that I think ESA is one of the best metroidvania’s I’ve ever played.
-It has superb level-design and controls, it has excellent boss design (for my taste too much on the hard side, but never unfair), even earlier passed levels remain dangerous with tougher enemies getting activated later on and there is just tons of content here that beats most games done by larger teams.
-The graphics are quite cool for the simplistic retro-vibe they are going for (sometimes they are too sparse to make out details, but otherwise okay).
+It has superb level-design and controls, it has excellent boss design, even earlier passed levels remain dangerous with tougher enemies getting activated later on and there is just tons of content here that beats most games done by larger teams.